Frequently Asked Questions

 Yes.
 If you are ever in the area, please do contact us and we would be happy to arrange for you to meet with faculty and students and to attend classes.
 We also have an annual Open House to which you are welcome and invited to attend.
 Contact Diane Wolf at firstname.lastname@example.org for more information on upcoming Open House dates.

-The International Programs Office offers a number of International student Tuition Waiver awards to international graduate students.
+The International Programs Office offers a number of International student tuition credit awards to international graduate students.
 New students must be nominated by their academic department.
-Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and waiver of tuition and some fees.
+Graduate students can also apply to their academic departments for teaching or research assistantships which, if awarded, carry a stipend and tuition credit.

 The primary form of financial assistance offered by the Biostatistics program comes in the form of employment as Teaching Assistants and Research Assistants.
-Generally, students are awarded a stipend and tuition and fee waivers, including out-of-state tuition, in addition to health and childcare benefits.
+Generally, students are awarded a stipend and tuition credit, in addition to health and childcare benefits.

 The practicum is graded on a pass/fail basis.
 In order to pass the practicum, your practicum file must contain all the items listed in the.